hhao99/flutter-empty/README.md

-# s2
+# Flutter Empty project

-A new Flutter project.
+Please refer to (fluter.io)[https://flutter.io] to get started on the environment setup

 ## Getting Started